digitcrusher/Skakun/doc/core/tty/stateful.md

-Uses various means (terminfo, XTGETTCAP, other escape sequences, GNOME Terminal/Konsole/Xfce Terminal/xterm's version environment variable, crystal ball reading) to automatically detect what the terminal can and cannot do (eg. true-color RGB), and populates the `cap` table accordingly.
+Uses various means (terminfo, XTGETTCAP, other escape sequences, GNOME Terminal/Konsole/Xfce Terminal/xterm's version environment variable, crystal ball reading) to automatically detect what the terminal can and cannot do (e.g. true-color RGB), and populates the `cap` table accordingly.
 This function respects the [`NO_COLOR` convention](https://no-color.org/).